srid/nixpkgs-140774-workaround/README.md

 # nixpkgs-140774-workaround

-A [`haskell-flake`](https://github.com/srid/haskell-flake) module to workaround https://github.com/NixOS/nixpkgs/issues/140774
+A [`haskell-flake`](https://github.com/srid/haskell-flake) module for macOS users to workaround https://github.com/NixOS/nixpkgs/issues/140774

 ## Who is using it?